King (chess): Placement and movement

-A king can move one square horizontally, vertically, or diagonally unless the square is already occupied by a friendly piece or the move would place the king in check.
+A king can move one square horizontally, vertically, and diagonally unless the square is already occupied by a friendly piece or the move would place the king in check.
 If the square is occupied by an undefended enemy piece, the king may capture it, removing it from play.
 Opposing kings may never occupy adjacent squares (see opposition) to give check, as that would put the moving king in check as well.
 The king can give discovered check, however, by unblocking a bishop, rook, or queen.

 Castling

 The king can make a special move, in conjunction with a rook of the same color, called castling.
 When castling, the king moves two squares horizontally toward one of its rooks, and that rook is placed on the square over which the king crossed.

 Castling is permissible under the following conditions: